zevross-spatial/rpackage-sensorDataImport/README.md

 ### To Do (including tasks we assembled from in-person meeting)

+* Need to come up with a strategy for adding the metadata to the files.
+Originally for the biking project this was easy because we were using a consistent file naming strategy but the second hand smoke project does not have this same advantage.

-* Filter ID is not being included in the tables right now.
-This is a tiny bit challenging in that GPS, for example, will not have a filter ID.
+* ~~Filter ID is not being included in the tables right now.
+This is a tiny bit challenging in that GPS, for example, will not have a filter ID.~~

 * Create processing script for PDR data

-* Right now the app depends on a specific file format.
-But the second hand smoke project does not adhere to that naming convention so this needs to be dealt with.
-Perhaps best to have a button on the Shiny server for "consistent file name" or something

 * Important !!!
 I made the interface more flexible to allow multiple projects BUT!!! what happens if the user is not paying attention and uploads a file to the wrong DB?
 We either need the interface NOT to be flexible or potentially have a warning or pop-up asking the user to make sure they're using the right DB.
 Perhaps they need to type in the name of the project (kind of like a password).